Agricultural Literacy Curriculum Matrix

 - Ask students if they have heard any news reports about conflicts between farmers and environmental activists (endangered species preservation, invasive species management, public land use, wetland preservation, etc.).

-- Draw a Venn diagram on the whiteboard (see the example below), and ask students to list things on which farmers and environmental activists disagree and the things they have in common.
+- Draw a Venn diagram on the whiteboard (see the example below), and ask students to list things about which farmers and environmental activists disagree and the things they have in common.
 For example, both care about the land, both need food to eat.
 Note: You may have to make very large circles.

 - Share the background material and discuss problem/solution and cause/effect relationships.